So you've decided to get a CRM software. Congrats! Determining when it's the right time to get a CRM can be a momentous decision in itself.

 4. Task Management

 A rep who has to toggle back and forth between several different systems to view and complete their daily tasks is not a happy rep. CRM systems that include task management capabilities streamline salespeople's day-to-day workflow, and help them keep on top of their follow up.

-According to Docurated's State of Sales Productivity 2015 study, salespeople spend 31% of their time hunting for or creating content.
+Salespeople spend a lot of time hunting for sales enablement content.
 If that doesn't strike some fear into your heart, I don't know what would.
 To cut back on wasted time searching for content, look for a CRM system with an embedded content repository.
 Not only can sales reps save the collateral they send to prospects most frequently in an easy-to-locate place, they can also file away customizable email templates so they're not reinventing the wheel with each new contact.

 A CRM system is only as good as the insights it provides.
 Be sure that your CRM provides reporting features that make it easy to export and distribute the trends the system reveals.

 Mobile capabilities are especially critical if you have a field sales team.
 Tying reps to a CRM system that can only be accessed via laptop is bound to annoy them if they're constantly traveling.
 The majority of CRM systems today allow salespeople to log on to the application from mobile devices such as tablets and smartphones — make sure the ones you're considering do as well.

 If your company uses marketing automation software, make sure the CRM you choose can be tightly integrated with it.
 After all, the underlying concept of "customer relationship management" is to provide a complete lifecycle view into each prospect and client.
 A gap between marketing automation and CRM can lead to lost information and opportunities.